7 July 2005 London bombings: Security alerts

 Although there were security alerts at many locations throughout the United Kingdom, no terrorist incidents occurred outside central London.
 Suspicious packages were destroyed in controlled explosions in Edinburgh, Brighton, Coventry, Southampton, Portsmouth, Darlington and Nottingham.
 Security across the country was increased to the highest alert level.

 The Times reported on 17 July 2005 that police sniper units were following as many as a dozen al-Qaeda suspects in Britain.
 The covert armed teams were ordered to shoot to kill if surveillance suggested that a terror suspect was carrying a bomb and he refused to surrender if challenged.
 A member of the Metropolitan Police's Specialist Firearms Command said: "These units are trained to deal with any eventuality.
 Since the London bombs, they have been deployed to look at certain people."

+The bombings were followed two weeks later by a series of attempted attacks that failed to cause injury or damage.
+A day later, police shot and killed a 27-year old Brazilian man Jean Charles de Menezes at Stockwell tube station after he was mis-identified as Hussain Osman, one of the failed suicide bombers.